OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

    NUMA_NODE = [ MEMORY = 1024, TOTAL_CPUS = 2 ]
    NUMA_NODE = [ MEMORY = 2048, TOTAL_CPUS = 4 ]

-.. important:: OpenNebula will also check that the total MEMORY in all the nodes matches to that set in the VM.
+.. important:: OpenNebula will also check that the total MEMORY in all the nodes matches that set in the VM.

 CPU and NUMA Pinning
 ================================================================================

-When you need to expose the NUMA topology to the guest you have to set a pinning policy to map each virtual NUMA node resources (memory and vCPUs) onto the hypervisor nodes.
+When you need to expose the NUMA topology to the guest, you have to set a pinning policy to map each virtual NUMA node's resources (memory and vCPUs) onto the hypervisor nodes.
 OpenNebula can work with four different policies:

 * ``CORE``: each vCPU is assigned to a whole hypervisor core.
 No other threads in that core will be used.
 This policy can be useful to isolate the VM workload for security reasons.
 * ``THREAD``: each vCPU is assigned to a hypervisor CPU thread.
-* ``SHARED``: the VM is assigned a set of the hypervisor CPUS shared by all the VM vCPUs.
+* ``SHARED``: the VM is assigned to a set of the hypervisor CPUS shared by all the VM vCPUs.
 * ``NONE``: the VM is not assigned to any hypervisor CPUs.
-The access to the resources (i.e cpu time) will be limited by the `CPU` attribute.
+Access to the resources (i.e CPU time) will be limited by the `CPU` attribute.

-VM memory is assigned to the closet hypervisor NUMA node where the vCPUs are pinned, trying to prioritize local memory accesses.
+VM memory is assigned to the closet hypervisor NUMA node where the vCPUs are pinned, to prioritize local memory access.

-When using a pinning policy it is recommended to fix only the number of vCPUs letting the scheduler pick the number of cores and threads of the virtual topology.
-OpenNebula will try to optimize the VM performance by selecting the threads per core according to:
+When using a pinning policy it is recommended to fix only the number of vCPUs by letting the scheduler pick the number of cores and threads of the virtual topology.
+OpenNebula will try to optimize the VM performance by selecting the threads per core according to the following:

 * For the ``CORE`` pin policy the number of ``THREADS`` is set to 1.
-* Prefer as close as possible to the hardware configuration of the host and so be power of 2.
+* A hardware configuration as close as possible to that of the Host is preferred.
-* The threads per core will not exceed that of the hypervisor.
+* The threads per core will not exceed those of the hypervisor.
-* Prefer the configuration with the highest number of threads/core that fits in the host.
+* The configuration with the highest number of threads/cores that fits in the Host is preferred.

-.. important:: When ``THREADS`` is set OpenNebula will look for a host that can allocate that number of threads per core; if not found the VM will remain in ``PENDING`` state.
+.. important:: When ``THREADS`` is set, OpenNebula will look for a Host that can allocate that number of threads per core; if not found the VM will remain in ``PENDING`` state.
 This may be required if you want the VM to run with a fixed number of threads per core.

-For example to run a 2 NUMA node VM with 8 vCPUS and 4G of memory, using the ``THREAD`` policy you can use:
+For example to run a two NUMA node VM with eight vCPUS and 4G of memory, using the ``THREAD`` policy you can use:

 .. code::